|

 singling out any one aspect.
 So perhaps saying it

 instills clarity of perception is more accurate.
-It puts
+I

-your energy into balance, and gets you energetically
+your energy into balance, and get you energetically

 resonating as a whole.
 I like to say it "unscatters"

 energy.
-For this reason it is almost without equal as a
+For this reason it excels as a

 treatment for panic and anxiety attacks, not only for